jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - And G‑d happened upon Balaam (23:4)

-The hallmark of evil and unholiness is an attitude of "It just happened."
-Nothing is coincidental to the Jew; every event is purposeful and significant.
+<mark>The hallmark of evil and unholiness is an attitude of "It just happened."
+Nothing is coincidental to the Jew; every event is purposeful and significant.<mark>

 (Chassidic Saying)